Visa Infinite ‒ Your Guide to Visa's Premium Program

 Visa Infinite Complimentary Concierge

-What it is: Your Visa Infinite credit card concierge can help you make hotel or restaurant reservations, plan a party, order flowers, get tickets to the hottest shows, and more.
+What it is: Your Visa Infinite credit card concierge can assist you with making hotel or restaurant reservations, planning a party, ordering flowers, obtaining tickets to the hottest shows, and more.

 What you get: Enjoy 24/7 access to a concierge who will do the research and heavy lifting so that you don't have to.
 Your complimentary concierge is available by phone.
 If you're outside of Canada, you can place a collect call to the concierge.